Severson-Group/eMach/docs/source/user_guide.rst

 DesignSpace
 ~~~~~~~~~~~

-The ``DesignSpace`` protocol is used to convert the results of the design evaluation back into a form which is usable by the optimization algorithm.
-Additionally, this is where the other information which the algorithm requires about the design evaluation is injected.
+The ``DesignSpace`` protocol is used to convert the results of the design evaluation back into a form which is usable by the optimization algorithm and provides additional functions that the ``pygmo`` algorithm requires.
 The following function signatures must be implemented in order to be considered a ``DesignSpace``.

 .. code-block:: python